Illustration of cobot palletizing solution from Rocketfarm

 These limitations make cobots very well suited for smaller production lines (low volume/high mix) or very specific small tasks, while they are not very suited for high speed and high volume/low mix production lines.

 Similarly to industrial robots, there are many different companies and corporations that produce cobots.
 Some of the differences lie in the design, payload capacity, inbuilt technology functions and motion capabilities.
 Depending on the need for automation, businesses choose the ones that are best suited for the job.
-Examples of such cobot brands can be ABB, Techman Robot, Yaskawa, FUNUC and KUKA.
+Examples of such cobot brands are ABB, Techman Robot, Yaskawa, FUNUC, and KUKA.

-Universal Robots, or UR, is also a well known and popular cobot brand.
-With over 50 000 cobots sold, UR is the leading manufacturer for collaborative robots, delivering high quality performance and reliable products within several different industries.
+Universal Robots, or UR, is also a well-known and popular cobot brand.
+With over 50,000 cobots sold, UR is the leading manufacturer of collaborative robots, delivering high-quality performance and reliable products within several different industries.

-These products include the UR3e, UR5e, UR10e, UR16e as well as the new UR20.
-Each with different size and payload capacity ranging from 3, 5, 12,5, 16 and all the way up to 20 kg.
+These products include the UR3e, UR5e, UR10e, and UR16e, as well as the new UR20.
+Each has a different size and payload capacity ranging from 3, 5, 12,5, 16, and all the way up to 20 kg.
 In contrast to industrial robots, UR’s cobots are more compact and only weigh approximately between 11,2 and 64 kg.
-The UR10e is their best selling cobot as it covers a wide area of possible industrial applications
+The UR10e is their best-selling cobot, as it covers a wide area of possible industrial applications

 Why choose cobots?

 Along with the advantages of investing in cobots, there are more reasons why choosing cobots could be a wise decision.
-By choosing cobots you are not only hiring a cool looking colleague, but you are also setting yourself up to be more adaptive to future changes in the production.
+By choosing Cobots, you are not only hiring a cool-looking colleague, but you are also setting yourself up to be more adaptive to future changes in production.
 As production will increase over time, you can potentially alleviate future bottlenecks within the production line.

-Learn more about how we helped Nortura to future-proof their three cobot palletizing solutions here.
+Learn more about how we helped Nortura to future-proof its three cobot palletizing solutions here.

 Examples of why businesses choose to integrate cobots into their production process can be if: